hennott/ZeroingGcodeGenerator/README.md

 - choose between "mm" or "in" as unit
 - Insert dimensions of the bit and probe block
 - get the gcode as text or as file for download

+# How to build an probe block DIY
+Maybe there will be a videotutorial but not at the moment.